Treatment Control

 Without appropriate replication: Is the difference due to manipulation or something else?

-Replication must be on the appropriate scale: match scale of replication to population of interest, otherwise run into pseudoreplication (Hurlbert)
+Replication must be on the appropriate scale: match scale of replication to population of interest, otherwise run into pseudoreplication (Hurlbert 1984 - Pseudoreplication and the Design of Ecological Field Experiments)

 Replication Examples